eric-d-knowles/vscode-greene/doc.md

     - Paste in the URL from the Jupyter server output in the compute-node Terminal window.
 Be sure to copy the one that contains `127.0.0.1` — not the one with a resolved hostname (e.g., `cm026.hpc.nyu.edu`) in it.
     - Hit enter to connect to your running Jupyter server.

-If all goes well, you should now be able to write code in a local instance of VS Code while accessing all the resources you've requested on Greene's compute node!
+If all goes well, you should now be able to edit notebooks in a local instance of VS Code while accessing all the resources you've requested on Greene's compute node.

 ## Automating the Entire Process